Community Profile: Palm Springs

 Palm Springs is the fourth largest city in the Coachella Valley with a population of 46,714.
 The city stretches across 94.1 square miles, making it the 10th-largest California city by land area.

-Palm Springs has a median age of 54 years old, relatively old compared to the state median age of 36 years old and the county median age of 35 years old.
+Palm Springs has a median age of 54 years old, relatively older than the state median age of 36 years old and the national median age of 38 years old.

-47.7% of the city is over the age of 55, which is high for both the Coachella Valley region, Riverside County and the state of California.
+47.7% of the city is over the age of 55, which is very high compared to the nation and the state of California.

 Race & Ethnicity

-The White population in Palm Springs makes up the majority of the population (62%).
-Compared to other Coachella Valley communities, Palm Springs also has a relatively large Asian population and a relatively small Hispanic Population.
+White residents in Palm Springs make up the largest portion of the population (62%), followed by Hispanic residents (26%).
+Compared to other Coachella Valley communities, Palm Springs also has a relatively large Asian population.

-19.9% of the population in Palm Springs are immigrants, which is below average for the Coachella Valley, Riverside County and the state of California.
+Almost 20% of the population in Palm Springs is immigrants, which is below average for the Coachella Valley and the state of California.
 Select a community to the right of the chart to see how the size of its immigrant population compares to the city of Palm Springs.

 43% of Palm Springs' immigrants are citizens, a relatively high rate compared to many other communities in the Coachella Valley.